 How to change it up:

 -Draw your own pages to put inside your bag!
-Kids can work on chasing their names, pre-writing shapes, and other visual motor skills!
+Kids can work on tracing their names, pre-writing shapes, and other visual motor skills!

 -Use the pompom bags to target academic and visual motor skills during classroom centers